tyleryouk/00os-origin/1000xdev/documentation/README.md

 - It contains onboarding guides, workflow standards, technical references, and best practices for all domains (front-end, back-end, and full-stack).
 - The structure and content of this folder will change as the system evolves and new requirements emerge.

+> **Important Note for 1000xdev:** You are expected and encouraged to revise, enhance, and expand this documentation as you develop and gain deeper understanding of the codebase.
+The current documentation serves as a starting point, and you should continuously refine it to reflect the evolving architecture and best practices you discover.

 ## 📁 Structure
 - **front-end-architecture/**: Front-end guides, architecture, and integration docs
 - **back-end-architecture/**: Back-end guides, models, services, and integration docs